TheLinx/lao/README.md

 Follow these steps:

 *   *local ao = require("ao")*
-*   Unlike in libao, *ao.initalize* is called when lao is required; but you can still call it to restart a libao environment after calling *ao.shutdown*
+*   Unlike in libao, *ao.initalize* is called automatically; but you can still call it by hand to restart libao if you've  called *ao.shutdown*
 *   Call *ao.defaultDriverId* to get the ID number of the default output driver.
 If you want to specify a particular output driver, you may call *ao.driverId* with a string corresponding to the short name of the device (i.e. "oss", "wav", etc.) instead
 *   If you are using the default live output driver, no extra options are needed.
 If you want special options, you supply a table of options to the *ao.open* function
 *   *local device = ao.openLive*   The return value is the device you will use to play things.
 If you want file output, call *ao.openFile* instead